What is the problem exactly?

 This is another fun problem.
 Pictured below are two Bella 6004 shirts, both sized “small”, in purple and blue.
 They are not the same size.
 Same with the two “newborn” sized onesies.
 And we just do not have the capacity to check to see if every shirt we are getting in is sized correctly, which has resulted in us decorating shirts that are listed as the wrong size, then having to reprint free of cost- because while it’s not our fault, it’s certainly not the client’s fault.
 But it’s creating a higher cost of goods sold.

-The inability for our wholesalers to keep our regular brands in stock has also forced us to do something we’ve never had to do- mix stock.
-Instead of being able to just have Anvil 980s (our favorite tee) on the shelves we have been forced to mix our stock with whatever is around the same cost point.
-So black and white shirts aren’t usually a problem but Gildan, Anvil, Next Level, etc all have different shades of “kelly green” or “military green” or navy or red.
-Which has created some issues like the ones below.
+The inability of our wholesalers to keep our regular brands in stock has also forced us to do something we’ve never had to do- mix stock.
+Instead of being able to just have Anvil 980s (our favorite tee) on the shelves, we have been forced to mix our stock with whatever is around the same cost point.
+So black and white shirts aren’t usually a problem, but Gildan, Anvil, Next Level, etc. all have different shades of “kelly green” or “military green” or navy or red, which has created some issues like the ones below.

 This is an example of a shirt bought in 2020, which was washed and never dried and ended up with tiny little holes all over the garment.
-When we contacted our supplier about this they basically just told us there is no warranty on shirts; pointing to a larger problem that not even our distributors are taking any of this seriously or addressing these issues.
-They also will not refund us for any of the garments we have decorated which clients need to return because they are defective.
+When we contacted our supplier about this, they basically just told us there is no warranty on shirts, pointing to a larger problem that not even our distributors are taking any of this seriously or addressing these issues.
+They also will not refund us for any of the garments we have decorated that clients need to return because they are defective.

 And one more photo of an apron that has the pocket sewn on crooked.
 We also would be unable to get this refunded since we did not notice it within the new “2-week” window to return items.
 We don’t generally notice things are wrong until we pull it out to decorate it.
 But all of these issues are coming directly out of decorators’ pockets and causing our “cost of doing business” to skyrocket.

-- These are the things we have been dealing with since Fall of 2020.
+- These are the things we have been dealing with since the Fall of 2020.

-Unfortunately, in October of 2021 we started getting some doomsday emails from our suppliers explaining that these issues we are having are only going to get worse in Q4 of 2021.
-For example, apparently they will not be restocking jersey knit polos until January of 2022.
+Unfortunately, in October of 2021, we started getting some doomsday emails from our suppliers explaining that these issues we are having are only going to get worse in Q4 of 2021.
+For example, apparently, they will not be restocking jersey knit polos until January 2022.

-- There were also several announcements from brands themselves raising their prices by 30% or more across the board.
+- There were also several announcements from the brands themselves, raising their prices by 30% or more across the board.